VitaliyR/postcss-esplit/README.md

 * `writeSourceMaps` *{boolean=true}* source maps of separated files should be written to the disk
 * `writeImport` *{boolean=true}* original css source should have import declaration for separated files
 * `quiet` *{boolean-false}* toggling console output

-## TODO
-* Check if atRules are affecting selectors count
-* Play with source maps settings
-* Separate functions to lib
-* Write more tests to cover the functions from the lib